cs4s/sm-2017/glossary/index.md

 - Only working with other *programmers*

 However, while some of these would be true for some **Computer Scientists**, it is not true for all of them.
-Some **Computer Scientists** may not use computers much at all in their daily work and may also work with a variety of professionals (not just other *programmers*).
+Some **Computer Scientists** may not use computers much at all in their daily work and many *programmers* work with a variety of professionals (not just other *programmers*).

-There is a many diverse fields within the study of **Computer Science**.
+There are many diverse fields within the study of **Computer Science**.
-Examples of some **Computer Science** fields, are those that:
+Examples of some **Computer Science** fields, include those that:

 - are very theoretical and involve a lot of Mathematics (for example: [Theoretical Computer Science](https://en.wikipedia.org/wiki/Theoretical_computer_science){:target="_blank"} and [Cryptography](https://en.wikipedia.org/wiki/Cryptography){:target="_blank"})
-- have been a result of interdisciplinary collaboration between Computer Scientists and researchers from another field (for example: [Bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics){:target="_blank"} combines Computer Science and Biology)
+- have been a result of interdisciplinary collaboration between Computer Scientists and researchers from another field (for example: [Bioinformatics](https://en.wikipedia.org/wiki/Bioinformatics){:target="_blank"}, which combines Computer Science and Biology)
 - are focused on building and maintaining large, secure and reliable *programs* (for example: [Software Engineering](https://en.wikipedia.org/wiki/Software_engineering){:target=_"blank"} and [Cybersecurity](https://en.wikipedia.org/wiki/Computer_security){:target="_blank"}.
 - involve creating new ways for people to use computers or are concerned with understanding how people use computers (for example: [Human-Computer Interaction](https://en.wikipedia.org/wiki/Human%E2%80%93computer_interaction){:target="_blank"})